hardcamls/zprize/msm-host.md

 It performs the following when evaluating MSMs in `msm_mult`:

-- Transfers scalars to the FPGA
+- Transfers scalars to the DDR
-- Startup Xilinx Vitis kernels to transfer DDR contents to the MSM evaluation blocks for performing bucket sums
+- Startup Xilinx Vitis kernels to transfer (scalar & points) from DDR to the MSM evaluation blocks for performing bucket sums
-- Transfers pippenger bucket sums results back to the host
+- Startup Xilinx Vitis kernels to transfer pippenger bucket sums results back to the host
-- Perform final bucket accumulation
+- Perform final bucket aggregation

 The host driver interleave most of the CPU work with the FPGA work to reduce total latency when evaluating a batch of multiple MSMs: